 A week in the life of a Kitchen Refresh franchisee

 Kitchen Refresh franchisees LOVE owning their own business.
-They all enjoy the freedom of being their own boss and knowing that their efforts bring personal satisfaction, a flexible lifestyle they crave and, of course, rewarding financial opportunities.
+They all enjoy the freedom of being their own boss and knowing that their efforts bring personal satisfaction, a flexible lifestyle they crave, the potential for rewarding financial opportunities and, of course, seeing the smiling faces of clients when you deliver a beautiful space they love at an affordable price.

 Some franchise owners come from or have a passion in the interior design world and build their daily responsibilities around those types of tasks.
 Others come from the carpentry world and are more immersed in that side of the business.
 Some may have performed the work in the past and are excited to get back into it.
+For others, it may be a complete career change, but with an aptitude for design or carpentry.
 Regardless, franchisees from any of those “worlds” can find success by building their skills in their weaker area, or relying on a good co-franchisee partner who compensates for their areas of weakness, or utilizing employees or subcontractors who have those skills.

-And, even though there isn’t a typical day of being a Kitchen Refresh owner, here’s a highlight of a week in the life of Fargo Territory Kitchen Refresh co-franchisee Andrea Coleman, from her world of an interior designer perspective (a carpenter owner-operator week would be a bit different, of course).
+And, even though there isn’t a typical day as a Kitchen Refresh owner, here’s a highlight of a week in the life of Fargo Territory Kitchen Refresh co-franchisee Andrea Coleman, from her world of an interior designer perspective (a carpenter owner-operator’s or career transition franchisee’s week might be a bit different, of course).
 Andrea is also our corporate designer, so you’ll see some mention of items related to that in her week-in-the-life snapshot here.

 Andrea preps some notes and other information and then heads out the door for a weekly 8 a.m. meeting she has lined up with her co-franchisee and a part-time business manager of hers.
 Andrea uses the weekly meeting to gather at a local coffeehouse where they plan out the week’s projects and tie up any loose ends.